 Coronavirus & Remote Learning

-Updated: Free Social and Emotional Learning (SEL) Resources for Schools During the COVID-19 Outbreak
+Updated: Free Arts Resources for Schools During the COVID-19 Outbreak

 - By Dian Schaffhauser

-(Updated May 19) Education technology companies and organizations have stepped forward to help educators bring resources for social and emotional learning and psychological wellbeing to teachers, students and families during the COVID-19 school closures.
-The following list of free resources will be updated as announcements are made.
+(Updated May 6) Education technology companies and organizations have stepped forward to help educators bring STEM and STEAM experiences to students in virtual ways during the COVID-19 closures.
+The following is a list of free resources in the arts.
+We have a separate listing for crafting and making.
+This will be updated regularly as announcements are made.
 (If you know of a company that should be included on this list, please send details to [email protected].)

 Mazaam is making its classical music app for children ages four to six free until Jun.
 30, 2020.
 The music is intended to promote the development of emotional, cognitive and psychomotor skills.
 The app is available in English and French.
 There are versions for iOS and Android.